The Challenge

 Audio Logo — consistent mnemonic for sign-off and attribution

-Genre / mood remixes — pre-built variation that preserves recognisability
+Genre / mood remixes — pre-built variations that preserves recognisability

 Bespoke adaptations — channel- and moment-specific versions